jkeohan/react-cities/README.md

 ## Requirements

+1. Your desgn must include a single **App** component that renders all the HTML and supporting functionality.
 1. Examine the html in <b>public/index.html</b> as it contains the all the static HTML and when your ready to begin comment out all the code.
 1. Create a <b>data.js</b> file in **src** folder.
 In the **data.js** file create a new array called **images** and populate it with the 4 images found in the html.